Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Preseason Story

-Patrick Mahomes capped off an outstanding preseason with a sizzle reel performance against the Titans that made him look like the second coming of Brett Favre.
+Patrick Mahomes capped off an outstanding preseason with a sizzle-reel performance against the Titans that made him look like the second coming of Brett Favre.

 Close inspection of Mahomes' effort against the Titans reveals some dangerous decisions and near-interceptions, neither of which make the rookie less Favre-like.
 Most Chiefs fans aren't clamoring for Mahomes to replace Alex Smith just yet.
 They are waiting for the first 14-play, 65-yard drive that ends in a field goal.